irins-cpu/ocr-to-excel/README.md

 ```bash
 python test_table.py
 ```
-The processed Excel file will appear in the output/ folder as `results.xlsx.`
+The processed Excel file will appear in the output/ folder as `results.xlsx`.

 ---
 ## 📁 Project Structure